Helvetica: Characteristics

-Like many neo-grotesque designs, Helvetica has narrow apertures, which limits its legibility onscreen and at small print sizes.
-It also has no visible difference between upper-case 'i' and lower-case 'L', although the number 1 is quite identifiable with its flag at top left.
+Like many neo-grotesque designs, Helvetica has narrow apertures, which limit its legibility onscreen and at small print sizes.
+It also has no visible difference between upper-case 'i' and lower-case 'L', although the number 1 is reasonably identifiable with its flag at top left.
 Its tight, display-oriented spacing may also pose problems for legibility.
-Other fonts intended for legibility at small sizes such as Verdana, Meta, Trebuchet, or a monospace font such as Courier, which makes all letters quite wide, may be more appropriate than Helvetica.
+Other computer fonts intended for legibility at small sizes, such as Verdana, Meta, Trebuchet, or a monospace font such as Courier, which makes all letters quite wide, may be more appropriate than Helvetica.

 Usage examples

 Helvetica is among the most widely used sans-serif typefaces.
 Versions exist for Latin, Cyrillic, Hebrew, Greek, Japanese, Korean, Hindi, Urdu, Khmer, and Vietnamese alphabets.
 Chinese faces have been developed to complement Helvetica.

-Helvetica is a common choice for commercial wordmarks, including those for 3M (including Scotch Tape), Adult Swim, American Apparel, BASF, Behance, Blaupunkt, BMW, Diaspora, ECM, Funimation, General Motors (until 2021), J. C. Penney, Jeep, Kaiser Permanente, Kawasaki, Knoll, Kroger, LG (until 2015), Lufthansa, Motorola, Nestlé, Oath Inc., Panasonic, Parmalat, Philippine Airlines, Sears, Seiko Epson, Skype, Target, Texaco, Tupperware, Viceland, and Verizon.
-Apple used Helvetica as the system typeface of iOS until 2015.

-Helvetica has been widely used by the U.S. government; for example, federal income tax forms are set in Helvetica, and NASA used the type on the Space Shuttle orbiter.
-Helvetica is also used in the United States television rating system.
-The Canadian government also uses Helvetica as its identifying typeface, with three variants being used in its corporate identity program, and encourages its use in all federal agencies and websites.

-In the European Union, Helvetica is legally required to be used for health warnings on tobacco products such as cigarettes.